Skip to content

 Why we did not use the framework's Microsoft.Agents.AI.DevUI: The framework's DevUI is an API playground for hosted agent services — it requires AddOpenAIResponses(), AddOpenAIConversations(), and ASP.NET Core hosting, and presents a chat interface over those HTTP endpoints.
 Fuseraft-cli is a console executable with no hosted agent API.
 Our DevUI visualizes the streaming event flow of a running orchestration session (agent turns, cost, token usage, phase transitions) — a fundamentally different use case that the framework's DevUI does not address.

-Fuseraft-cli is built on MAF (Microsoft.Agents.AI, Microsoft.Agents.AI.Workflows, Microsoft.Agents.AI.Anthropic).
+Fuseraft-cli is built on MAF (Microsoft.Agents.AI, Microsoft.Agents.AI.Workflows) with optional A2A client federation via Microsoft.Agents.AI.A2A.

 What we use: